 Have you made the brave decision to seek help for a substance use disorder?
-If so, you may want to make sure you can still live at home and have your days free for career, school, family, and other important things.
+If so, you may want to make sure you can still live at home and have your days free for your career, school, family, and other important things.
 In this case, an evening IOP (intensive outpatient program) treatment plan may be perfect for you.
 It allows you to take care of daily tasks while still getting important treatment for addiction in the evening.
 Our evening IOP program packs as much therapy and support into each session as our daytime one.

-What Is Evening IOP?
+What is Evening IOP?

 All IOP programs allow a person to receive valuable substance use disorder treatment without having to live in a clinic or facility.
 With daytime IOP, the individual attends sessions during the mornings and afternoons.